Wilto/a-book-departs/_src/page/buy-the-book.md

 A Book Apart is no longer selling books, but you can now get a print or ebook copy of *Design for Real Life* republished by Eric and Sara.
 Here's where to buy:

-* USA: Bookshop.org, Barnes & Noble, Walmart.com
+* USA: Ingram, Bookshop.org, Barnes & Noble, Walmart.com
 * Canada: Chapters / Indigo
 * Sweden: Adlibris
 * UK: Foyles, Waterstones, Blackwell’s